iKunal-Singh/Blog/cldri38yx000009l55irth6et.md

 # Task Details

-The system admin team of xFusionCorp Industries has noticed an issue with some servers in Stratos Datacenter where some of the servers are not in sync w.r.t time.
+The system admin team of xFusionCorp Industries has noticed an issue with some servers in Stratos Datacenter where some servers are not in sync w.r.t time.
 Because of this, several application functionalities have been impacted.
 To fix this issue the team has started using common/standard NTP servers.
 They are finished with most of the servers except App Server 1.
 Therefore, perform the following tasks on this server:

 Install and configure the NTP server on App Server 1.